silvodesigns/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+`Express in a node dependecy that it easier and faster to set up in order to perform CRUD operations following RESTful standards.
+You can install it using npm install express and then import it into your project by requiring it`

 - [ ] Describe Middleware?

+`A middleware is basically a function that takes the data sent before it reaches its destinations and then does something to it before passsing it along`

 - [ ] Describe a Resource?

+`A resource is the databases that you have available to work on withing an appliation`

 - [ ] What can the API return to help clients know if a request was successful?

+`We can return headers with different status code and as well as personalized messages created with loggers`

 - [ ] How can we partition our application into sub-applications?

+`using mini serversd with routers`

 ## Project Setup